selsamman/proxily-react-todo/README.md

 * They may have state which is germaine to the user interactions such as maintaining the currently selected toDo list.
 This allows the components themselves to act purely as a view and as such are very easy to test.
 The controllers may be consumed by multiple components.
 This allows non-persistent state to be shared between components in a way that useState cannot accommodate.

-Given there role in presenting state to view components, we will pass the persistent state to our components by way of the controllers which we create in ***App.tsx***
+Given their role in presenting state to view components, we will pass the persistent state to our components by way of the controllers which we create in ***App.tsx***
 ```javascript
 const styleController = makeObservable(new StyleController(toDoListStyle));
 const listController = makeObservable(new ListController(toDoList));
 ```
-After creating them, we must make them observable such that the components will react to any changes in state.
-This can be changes to state in the controllers or any data that they reference such as the todo list itself and  the style.
-Finally, we are ready to pass them to our components.
-In this case will use React contexts to pass them along.
-Using contexts makes it easier to organize when the controller is used by multiple components which we will is the case in this demo.
-So here is our App's jsx
+After creating them, we must make them observable using **makeObservable** such that any components that reference them will react to changes.
+We then pass them to our components using React context providers:
 ```javascript
 function App() {
     useObservables();